-Submit to: firstname.lastname@example.org
+(vii) Submit to: email@example.com

 (2) Sources Sought announcements:

 (ii) Insert the title of the Sources Sought announcement in the subject line of the email.

-(iii) State the estimated cost in the body of the email.
+(iii) State the estimated cost in the body of the email.(iv) Submit to: firstname.lastname@example.org

 (3) Request For Information (RFI):

-● Complete the RFI in accordance with the DISA-approved template located at: https://www.ditco.disa.mil/DITCOContractingTemplates/
+(i) Complete the RFI template located is at: https://www.ditco.disa.mil/DITCOContractingTemplates/

 (ii) Insert the title of the RFI in the subject line of the email.

 (iii) State the estimated cost in the body of the email

-(S-90) Engage the Office of Small Business Programs within 60 days of notification of potential requirements valued over $5 million, particularly for all consolidated/bundled or full and open competitions.
+(S-90) Contact the OSBP within 60 days of notification of potential requirements valued over $5 million, particularly for all consolidated/bundled or full and open competitions.

-(d)(2) The Office of Small Business Programs will recommend targeted contract actions for socioeconomic groups in support of DISA’s small business program goals.
+(d)(2) The OSBP will recommend targeted contract actions for socioeconomic groups in support of DISA’s small business program goals.

-(c) The Office of Small Business Programs shall review and coordinate in writing on any determination made by the contracting officer that no subcontracting possibilities exist.
+(c) The OSBP shall review and coordinate in writing on any determination made by the contracting officer that no subcontracting possibilities exist.
 A Determination and Findings (D&F) shall be prepared in accordance with the format entitled “Non-inclusion of SB Subcontracting Plan” located at: https://www.ditco.disa.mil/DITCOContractingTemplates/docs/d_f_-_non_inclusion_of_sb_subcontracting_plan_-_dars_19_705-2.doc”.
 The determination must be approved at a level above the contracting officer and placed in the contract file.

-(d)(7) The contracting officer must obtain the written coordination of the Office of Small Business Programs and the SBA PCR, as applicable, prior to contractually incorporating a subcontracting plan.
+(d)(7) The contracting officer must obtain the written coordination of the OSBP and the SBA PCR, as applicable, prior to contractually incorporating a subcontracting plan.
 NOTE EXCEPTION: Approved commercial and comprehensive subcontracting plans need not be submitted to the OSBP nor the SBA for coordination as they have already been approved by an authorized government contracting officer.

 (S-90) Procedures for Submission of a Subcontracting Plan for Review:

 (3) SBA PCR has five (5) business days for Area 4 (Midwest) and Area VI (Hawaii), and seven (7) business days for Area 2 (East Coast), to complete their review of the subcontracting plan and return to Office of Small Business Programs, who will forward all recommendations/comments to the contracting officer.

-(4) If the contracting officer disagrees with Office of Small Business Programs and/or the SBA PCR recommendations, a rationale shall be provided to Office of Small Business Programs for concurrence.
+(4) If the contracting officer disagrees with OSBP and/or the SBA PCR recommendations, a memo for the file shall be drafted and a copy shall be provided to OSBP.

-(h) Monitor goal achievements in the Electronic Subcontracting Reporting System (eSRS) and review, accept and/or reject individual subcontract reports (ISR) and summary subcontract reports (SSR) within 60 days after report ending date in accordance with FAR 19.705-6.
+(f) Monitor goal achievements in the Electronic Subcontracting Reporting System (eSRS) and review, accept and/or reject individual subcontract reports (ISR) and summary subcontract reports (SSR) within 60 days after report ending date in accordance with FAR 19.705-6.

-(b) When selecting an 8(a) firm for a sole source award, the contracting officer shall first attempt to locate a firm with multiple socioeconomic categories prior to selecting a firm who qualifies under 8(a) only.
+(c) When selecting an 8(a) firm for a sole source award, the contracting officer shall first attempt to locate a firm with multiple socioeconomic categories prior to selecting a firm who qualifies under 8(a) only.

-(S-90) When a requirement value falls between $4 million and $20 million, the contracting officer shall first attempt to garner competition between 8(a) small business concerns prior to offering the requirement to the SBA as a sole source effort.
+(S-90) When a requirement value falls between $4 million and $22 million, the contracting officer shall first attempt to garner competition between 8(a) small business concerns prior to offering the requirement to the SBA as a sole source effort.

-(S-90) Refer to https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=j_a_templates for J&A template for sole source 8(a) awards over $20M.
+(S-90) Refer to https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=j_a_templates for J&A template for sole source 8(a) awards over $22M.